 Fountains and bell towers mark each end of the street.
 Many of Dubrovnik’s most important buildings are on the Stradun, and it is the site of the St. Blaise festival and its where New Year’s Eve is celebrated.

 If you start out early in the morning try to visit the open-air market that takes place every morning in the square.
 You can wander the stalls selling local produce from cherries and strawberries to fresh figs and peaches during the spring and summer months.
 In late autumn you will find walnuts, pomegranates, and lemons on display.
 The market also makes a wonderful place to grab a snack and some refreshments while people watching.

 I may earn a small commission when you use the links on this site.
 See my disclosure policy for more.

 Cable Car ride

-If you are not afraid of heights then you must take the cable car ride up to Mount Srd.
+If you are not afraid of heights then you must take the Dubrovnik cable car ride up to Mount Srd.
 The trip up is less than 2 minutes and there’s a cafe where you can have a bite to eat whilst drinking in the fabulous views of the city and out over the bay.

 Free Walking Tours of Dubrovnik